Search

 Frequently Asked Questions

-No. Whether an alimony obligation exists depends on the circumstances.
+No, whether an alimony obligation exists depends on the circumstances.
 For children, a maintenance obligation almost always applies, but the amount can vary greatly depending on financial capacity and the division of care.
 For spousal maintenance, the court assesses whether an obligation arises based on the financial position of both partners.

-The amount of alimony always follows from a calculation based on the Trema standards (LOVF guidelines).
+The amount always follows from a calculation based on the Trema standards (LOVF guidelines).
 For child support, the NIBUD tables and the former net family income are the starting points.
 For spousal maintenance, the standard of living during the marriage and the financial capacity of both partners play a role.
-The final contribution always depends on your specific income, expenses, and family situation; a customized calculation provides clarity.
+The final contribution always depends on the specific income, expenses, and family situation; a customized calculation provides clarity.

 Logo of the Dutch Bar Association